NRG Esports

 NRG Esports (or simply NRG) is an American esports organization based in Los Angeles, California.
-It has rosters in Overwatch, Rocket League, Valorant, Counter-Strike 2, Apex Legends and a number of streamers on the internet platform Twitch.
+It has rosters in Overwatch, Rocket League, Valorant, Counter-Strike 2, Apex Legends, League of Legends, Marvel Rivals and a number of streamers on the internet platform Twitch.

 History

 The team was founded by Sacramento Kings co-owners Mark Mastrov and Andy Miller in November 2015.

 In March 2016, NRG announced that Alex Rodriguez, Shaquille O'Neal and Jimmy Rollins were joining as investors.
 On April 20, 2018, Tiesto was announced as an investor.

 In August 2017, the Canadian esports company Northern Gaming was acquired by NRG.
 Northern Gaming's co-owners were rolled into NRG, making Twitch streamer Sodapoppin a named advisor and co-owner.

 In September 2019, it was announced that Hector "H3CZ" Rodriguez had joined as co-CEO, after another announcement the same day that Hector and the Immortals Gaming Club had parted ways.

 On August 24, 2020, Tubefilter announced that NRG partnered with Shots Studios, a Los Angeles-based production and management company, for content production, social strategy, and merchandising.

 In 2021, NRG had a reported revenue of $28 million.
 The following year, its equity was a reported $240 million.

 In April 2023, NRG acquired Counter Logic Gaming from Madison Square Garden Sports, and its League Championship Series (LCS) slot, returning to the league for the first time since 2016.
 This gave MSG Sports a non-controlling stake in NRG.

 In September 2023, NRG announced the dissolution of their Apex Legends team, citing lack of support from EA for competitive Apex as the reason.
-They would, however, return to Apex on May 30, 2024 by signing the former XSET roster.
+They would, however, return to Apex on May 30, 2024, by signing the former XSET roster.